History of South America: 17th and 18th centuries

 In 1763, the African Coffy led a revolt in Guyana which was bloodily suppressed by the Dutch.

 In 1781, the Revolt of the Comuneros (New Granada), an insurrection of the villagers in the Viceroyalty of New Granada, was a popular revolution that united indigenous people and mestizos.
 The villagers tried to force concessions from the colonial power and despite an agreement (capitulation) was signed, the Viceroy Manuel Antonio Flórez did not comply, and instead had the main leader José Antonio Galán executed.

 In 1796, the Dutch colony of Essequibo was captured by the British during the French Revolutionary Wars.

-During the eighteenth century, the figure of the priest, mathematician and botanist José Celestino Mutis (1732–1808), was delegated by the Viceroy Antonio Caballero y Gongora to conduct an inventory of the nature of the Nueva Granada, which became known as the Botanical Expedition, which classified plants, wildlife and founded the first astronomical observatory in the city of Santa Fé de Bogotá.
+During the eighteenth century, the priest, mathematician and botanist José Celestino Mutis (1732–1808) was delegated by the Viceroy Antonio Caballero y Gongora to conduct an inventory of the nature of the Nueva Granada, which became known as the Royal Botanical Expedition.
+It classified plants and wildlife.

-On August 15, 1801, the Prussian scientist Alexander von Humboldt reached Fontibón where Mutis had begun his expedition to New Granada, Quito.
+On 15 August 1801, the Prussian scientist Alexander von Humboldt reached Fontibón where Mutis had begun his expedition to New Granada, Quito.
 The meeting between the two scholars is considered the brightest spot of the botanical expedition.

 Humboldt also visited Venezuela, Mexico, United States, Chile, and Peru.

 Through his observations of temperature differences between the Pacific Ocean between Chile and Peru in different periods of the year, he discovered cold currents moving from south to north up the coast of Peru, which was named the Humboldt Current in his honor.

 Between 1806 and 1807, British military forces tried to invade the area of the Rio de la Plata, at the command of Home Riggs Popham and William Carr Beresford, and John Whitelocke.
 The invasions were repelled, but powerfully affected the Spanish authority.